awais019/Airline-Reservation-System-in-Grpahics-Java/README.md

 # Airline-Reservation-System-in-Grpahics-Java
-It is a GUI bases airline reservation system in java
+It is a GUI basic airline reservation system in java